georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 ```

 If you install inkscape via `snap`, you will have a difficult time modidfying any
 files under `/snap` directory.
 This is a security feature of snap apps.
+How do
+I know it?
+I waste a few hours trying
+various methods but fail to modify permissions.

 Add those lines at the top of `base.py` to setup logging module.